ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/seat-tube-plug.jpg" alt="Pulling the Di2 plug out of the seat tube into the bottom bracket shell">
    <figcaption>Pulling the Di2 plug out of the seat tube into the bottom bracket shell</figcaption>
    </figure>
-4. **Rear derailleur wire:** That didn´t went ideal.
+4. **Rear derailleur wire:** That didn't went ideal.
 At first I pushed a 650 mm Di2 wire without any routing tool and with three wire holders attached from the rear lug through the chain stay towards the bottom bracket shell.
-At some point I couldn´t make any progress and because of the wire holders it was pretty difficult to pull the wire back out of the chain stay.
-I needed to apply so much force that I´m in doubt about the wire integrity.
+At some point I couldn't make any progress and because of the wire holders it was pretty difficult to pull the wire back out of the chain stay.
+I needed to apply so much force that I'm in doubt about the wire integrity.
 My second attempt was to remove the wire holders except of one, and push the wire, starting at the bottom bracket shell, through the chain stay to the lug at the end of the chain stay.
 When the wire plug became visible through the lug it was again time for my DIY routing tool to fish the Di2 wire through the lug.
    <figure>
    <img src="/img/strael/fishing-the-plug-frame.jpg" alt="A bent steel wire catch a Di2 wire plug and pulling it out of the bicycle frame">
    <figcaption>Fishing the Di2 wire with my routing tool</figcaption>
    </figure>
    That second attempt went smoothly.
 The one wire holder that was attached to the Di2 wire was near the bottom bracket shell.
 By pulling the Di2 wire further through the chain stay in direction of the dropous, the wire holder slipped into the chain stay.
 Then I added another wire holder near the dropouts and pulled the Di2 wire back a little bit into the direction of the bottom bracket shell.
 As a result I have two wire holders attached to the Di2 wire.
 Because of my concerns about the Di2 wire integrity I repeated the process with a 700 mm wire (that is a leftover wire and 700 mm seem to be the better choice anyway).
 5. **Down tube wire:** After removing the Fairlight cable guide from the down tube the lug appears to push the 1200 mm Di2 wire through.
 I remove all wire holders and route the wire through the down tube towards the bottom bracket shell.
 With my routing tool, again, I can fish the plug out of the tube opening inside of the bottom bracket shell and pull the wire further so that finally 60 cm of wire hang out of the bottom bracket shell.
 Now I can attach four wire holders and pull the wire back into the down tube.
 Very smooth.
-6. **Handlebar wire:** It´s easy to push the 700 mm Di2 wire through the handlebars and fish the wire plug with my routing tool out of the lug.
-I´ve 4 wire holders attached.
+6. **Handlebar wire:** It's easy to push the 700 mm Di2 wire through the handlebars and fish the wire plug with my routing tool out of the lug.
+I've 4 wire holders attached.
    <figure>
    <img src="/img/strael/fishing-the-plug-handlebars.jpg" alt="A bent steel wire catching a Di2 wire plug out of the opening lug of a handlebar">
    <figcaption>Fishing the Di2 wire plug out of the handlebar lug opening</figcaption>
    </figure>
 7. **Front derailleur wire:** This is a 300 mm Di2 wire.
 I insert it through the lug in the down tube with a single wire holder attached.
 Again I use my DIY routing tool to get the wire out of the down tube into the bottom bracket shell.
 8. **Junction:** All the wires ending in the bottom bracket shell are getting connected with the EW-JC304 junction.
-Then I´m wrapping the junction into left over packaging material to provide some padding and avoid rattling.
+Then I'm wrapping the junction into left over packaging material to provide some padding and avoid rattling.
 The packaging material is fixated with electrical tape.
    <figure>
    <img src="/img/strael/all-wires-connected.jpg" alt="The EW-JC304 junction with all four Di2 wires plugged in">
    <figcaption>The EW-JC304 junction with all four wires plugged in</figcaption>